 - 1. Written, oral, and technological communication skills that reflect logic, clarity, and kindness. - 2.
 An ability to think analytically, logically, and creatively in order to utilize a variety of approaches to problem solving. - 3.
-A heightened awareness of values, ethics, and service to others. - 4 Knowledge of diversity, opportunity, and complexity within a global society. - 5.
-An understanding of the importance of strategic decisions and their long-term impacts. - The development of skills basic to a chosen profession or field of study. - 7.
-An understanding and appreciation of group dynamics and teamwork. - 8.
-The ability to provide leadership for the organizations they choose for careers.
+A heightened awareness of values, ethics, and service to others. - 4.
+Knowledge of diversity, opportunity, and complexity within a global society. - 5.
+An understanding of the importance of strategic decisions and their long-term impacts. - 6.
+The development of skills basic to a chosen profession or field of study. - 7.
+An understanding and appreciation of group dynamics and teamwork.